---Apologies for cross-posting---

 previous year's reported figure.
 In the 2009/10 period income had

-median income for the current reporting period has dropped by 7%
+income for the current reporting period has dropped by 7% compared to

-that the average (mean) income for these stations has dropped by
+average (mean) income for these stations has dropped by only 0.05%

 1.14 When compared to previous years, the proportion of income from

-type of income for the sector is grant funding, which accounts for
+of income for the sector is grant funding, which accounts for 37% of the

-37% of the total.
-Income from on-air advertising or sponsorship
+total.
+Income from on-air advertising or sponsorship accounted for

-accounted for around 21% of total income across the sector.
-23% of
+around 21% of total income across the sector.
+23% of stations submitting

-stations submitting financial returns did not take income from
+financial returns did not take income from advertising and sponsorship

 1.15 Public sources of funding accounted for 25% of the total sector

-total income.
-8% of income came from other public bodies such as the
+income.
+8% of income came from other public bodies such as the Arts

-behalf of the Department for Culture, Media and Sport, accounted for
+of the Department for Culture, Media and Sport, accounted for £321,500

-run.
-This has declined by 13% compared to the previous reporting
+This has declined by 13% compared to the previous reporting period.
+The

-period.
-The median expenditure for this reporting period has dropped
+median expenditure for this reporting period has dropped to £40,000

-that the average (mean) expenditure for these stations has dropped
+average (mean) expenditure for these stations has dropped by only 0.03%

-how those stations reporting for two full financial periods have
+reporting for two full financial periods have fared year-on-year.

 1.19 The highest cost for community radio stations remains staff

-Premises and technical costs, as in previous years, accounted for
+and technical costs, as in previous years, accounted for the next most

-At the other end of the scale, one station had a surplus of £75,000.
+end of the scale, one station had a surplus of £75,000.
+In most cases,

-In most cases, large deficits are being funded by parent
+large deficits are being funded by parent organisations; any surpluses

-organisations; any surpluses are typically invested in the operation
+are typically invested in the operation of the service.

 1.21 Community radio stations broadcast live for around 82 hours per

-week of original pre-recorded material.
-On average around 32% of
+of original pre-recorded material.
+On average around 32% of daytime

-daytime output is speech which can feature a wide range of local
+output is speech which can feature a wide range of local organisations

 1.22 Some stations focus on particular genres of music, while those

-music during daytime programming, moving to specialist output in the
+during daytime programming, moving to specialist output in the evening.

-volunteers annually, although there is a wide variation.
-Together
+annually, although there is a wide variation.
+Together these volunteers